mustafaalmutawa/cs326-final-yukon/docs/final.md

 <strong>/user/login</strong>
 This endpoint is for existing users.
 It will work similarly to the /user/new endpoint, but it is a PUT request.

+<strong>/user/update</strong>
+This PUT endpoint allows the user to update their profile.

 <strong>/user/delete</strong>
 This endpoint uses the DELETE method to delete the user that was just created after registration.

 <strong>/login</strong>
-This endpoint uses the GET request to retrieve the Login HTML page
+This endpoint uses the GET request to retrieve the Login HTML page.

 <strong>/register</strong>
-This endpoint uses the GET request to retrieve the Register HTML page
+This endpoint uses the GET request to retrieve the Register HTML page.

 <strong>/homepage</strong>
-This endpoint uses the GET request to retrieve the Homepage HTML page
+This endpoint uses the GET request to retrieve the Homepage HTML page.

 <strong>/listing</strong>
-This endpoints uses the GET request to the Create Listing HTML page
+This endpoints uses the GET request to the Create Listing HTML page.

+<strong>/product/recent</strong>
+This endpoint uses the GET request to retrieve the most recently added product.

+<strong>/product/html</strong>
+This endpoint uses the POST request to add a product's HTML to the database.

+<strong>/product/all</strong>
+This endpoint uses the GET request to retrieve all product HTMLs in the database.

+<strong>/products</strong>
+This endpoint uses the GET request to retrieve all products in the database.

 <br>